detekt/detekt/README.md

         ruleSets = "other/optional/ruleset.jar" // Custom rule sets can be linked to this, use comma oder semicolon to separate, remove if unused. disableDefaultRuleSets = false // Disables the default rule set.
-Just use detekt as the detection engine with your custom rule sets. output = "$project.projectDir/reports/detekt.xml" // If present, prints all findings into that file. outputFormat = "xml" // Can be either 'xml' or 'plain', default is 'xml' baseline = "$project.projectDir/reports/baseline.xml" // If present all current findings are saved in a baseline.xml to only consider new code smells for further runs. parallel = true // Use this flag if your project has more than 200 files. useTabs = false // Turns off the indentation check for spaces if true, default is false and does not need to be specified
+Just use detekt as the detection engine with your custom rule sets. output = "$project.projectDir/reports/detekt.xml" // If present, prints all findings into that file. outputName = "my-module" // This parameter is used to derive the output report name baseline = "$project.projectDir/reports/baseline.xml" // If present all current findings are saved in a baseline.xml to only consider new code smells for further runs. parallel = true // Use this flag if your project has more than 200 files. useTabs = false // Turns off the indentation check for spaces if true, default is false and does not need to be specified